RMIT-BDSL/ExemplAI/LangGraph_BKT_Architecture_Spec.md

 # LangGraph Architecture Specification: BKT-Driven Example-Based Learning

 ## 1. Architectural Overview
-This document outlines the target LangGraph architecture for the Socratic AI Tutor.
+This document outlines the target LangGraph architecture for the adaptive Example-Based Learning (EBL) AI Tutor.
 It explicitly bridges the gap between the theoretical **Expertise Reversal Effect (ERE)** and technical implementation.

 Unlike standard LLM chatbots that use a single agent to handle all queries, this architecture uses a **Deterministic Router (Conditional Edge)**.
 The router retrieves the student's mathematical mastery probability (`probMastery`) from the Bayesian Knowledge Tracing (BKT) engine and strictly routes the request to one of three highly specialized Example-Based Learning (EBL) Agent Nodes.